danihak/FormSetu-MVP/docs/TECHNICAL_RFC.md

 ---

 *This document is a living RFC.
-Feedback from Karthik and Manmeet will shape v0.2.*
+Feedback from EkStep Technical Team will shape v0.2.*